 Platform Components

 Like most enterprise request management platforms, the Kinetic Platform uses 20 common components of business software.
-These components can be separated into two groups: a set of four Key Platform Pillars, and a list of secondary components that are used throughout the Platform.
+These components can be separated into four Key Platform Pillars and a list of secondary components used throughout the Platform.

 Portals

 End users interact with Kinetic-built apps through Portals.
-Our headless design makes it possible to use any front-end web development toolkit to meet your project's exact needs.
+Our headless design lets you use any front-end web development toolkit to meet your project's exact needs.

 Forms

-Forms are the primary data storage and rendering mechanism in the Kinetic Platform.
+Formsare the Kinetic Platform's primary data storage and rendering mechanism.
 Forms are used to collect, validate, and store data from end users and workflows.
 You can even pull data from other systems and display and/or store it in the Platform.

 Kinetic Platform Form Designer

-Our low-code drag-and-drop designer leverages the following enterprise request management components to create and maintain forms:
+Our low-code Form Builder leverages the following enterprise request management components to create and maintain forms:

-- Data management: Lets you configure form fields to ensure consistency and data integrity.
-For example, you might configure a field to require emails to use a [email protected] format.
+• Data management lets you configure form fields to ensure consistency and data integrity.
+For example, you might configure a field to require emails to use a name@domain format.

 Built for Extension